-- To the best of my knowledge, I do not have, nor have I been in close contact [w/in 6 feet of an infected individual for a prolonged period of time (10+ min)] with someone who has a confirmed diagnosis of COVID-19 or a presumptive positive COVID-19 test result in the last 30 days, nor have I been in direct contact with the secretions of an infected individual within the last 30 days.
+- To the best of my knowledge, I do not have COVID-19, nor have I been in close contact [w/in 6 feet of an infected individual for a prolonged period of time (10+ min)] with someone who has a confirmed diagnosis of COVID-19 or a presumptive positive COVID-19 test result in the last 14 days, nor have I been in direct contact with the secretions of an infected individual within the last 14 days.

-- I, nor anyone living in my immediate household, have not traveled outside the United States within the past 30 days, nor traveled to a state other than Kansas or Missouri AND attended a mass gathering while there within the past 30 days.
+- I have not, nor has anyone living in my immediate household, traveled outside the United States within the past 14 days.